amacdougall/alanmacdougall-dot-com/content/resume/_index.md

 For even more detail, visit my [professional work](/professional-work) page.

-You may wish to download this [abridged single-page PDF version](/resume.pdf).
+You may wish to download this abridged single-page version [as a PDF](/alan_macdougall_resume.pdf) or [as a Word document](/alan_macdougall_resume.docx).
 It's in resume-speak, but it has the same core information.

 ## Skills